ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 MAV_CMD_DO_VTOL_TRANSITION
 --------------------------

-Supported by: Plane (not Copter or Rover).Specifically Quadplanes.
+Supported by: Plane (not Copter or Rover).Specifically QuadPlanes.

 QuadPlane
 ~~~~~~~~~